Danielmwash/Hello-World/README.md

 # Hello-World
-we are writing all the hello programs with the appropriate languages
+we are writing all the hello programs with the appropriate languages.
+This may includes java html xml php javascript etc.